LucieFu/uselimemortar/_articles/types-of-lime.md

 * non-hydraulic lime + pozzolan to give some hydraulicity to the lime
 * natural hydraulic lime (NHL) comes as a hydrated lime to different levels of hydraulicity: 2, 3.5 and 5

-Lime is not more expensive than alternatives and minimises the work to do on the masonry in the future.
+Lime is not more expensive than alternatives and minimises the work to do on the masonry in the future as it contributes to its conservation.